 This study was approved by the Centers for Disease Control and Prevention Institution Review Board (IRB), the Alaska Area IRB of the Indian Health Service, the Southcentral Foundation Board, as well as the Alaska Native Tribal Health Consortium Board of Directors.
 Written informed consent was obtained from all participants.

-].
+At the time of EGD (initial enrollment), blood was drawn and a 13C-UBT test was administered.
+Sera were tested for H. pylori-specific IgG by an in-house enzyme-linked immunosorbent assay (ELISA), as described previously.
 Sera were negative if the optical density (OD) was ≤ 0.3, positive if ≥ 0.5, and indeterminate if in between.
 In-house ELISA cut-offs were determined using 254 sera collected from a previous study.